zhongjunni/zhongjunni.github.io/content/publication/ni2024edge/index.md

 ---
-title: "Leveraging Deep Learning and Digital Twins to Improve Energy Performance of Buildings"
+title: "Edge-based Parametric Digital Twins for Intelligent Building Indoor Climate Modeling"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here